Get first match cell contains

 How this formula works

-This is based on another formula (explained in detail here) that checks a cell for a single substring.
-If the cell contains the substring, the formula returns TRUE.
-If not, the formula returns FALSE.
+This expression is based on a formula (explained in detail here) that checks a cell for a single substring.
+If the cell contains the substring, the expression returns TRUE.
+If not, the expression returns FALSE.

 With hard-coded values